 Sigil is a fantastic tool for editing eBooks directly in the format you have converted to.
 It too contains an eBook reader.
 Sigil is a free and legal Open Source program.
 Please contribute to support the endeavors of John Schember.

 If you like my book, please feel free to contribute up to two dollars.
 Contributions are not mandatory or even expected, however, they are much appreciated.
 Two dollars per copy is more than sufficient.
-Just click on the red heart at the bottom of this page.
+Just click on the red heart below.
 Thank you.